pioneerspacesim/pioneer-hugo/content/page/contribute.md

 And just think - if you're a contributor, then nobody can stop you when you decide to name a star after yourself.
 Its only fair :)

-To get started, read the [development section](http://pioneerwiki.com/) on the wiki.
+To get started, read the [development documentation](https://dev.pioneerspacesim.net/).